Big Prize, Big Problems For Record British Lottery Winner

-One of two winners of a record $36 million jackpot in Britain’s National Lottery also garnered a potential lawsuit from his wife and his adoptive mother’s hopes that he should drink himself to death.
+One of two winners of a record $36 million jackpot in Britain’s National Lottery faces threats of legal action from his estranged wife and a hope from his adoptive mother that he will drink himself to death.

 Mark Gardiner, 33, who runs a glass-fitting business from a garage, was identified by newspapers after winning the lottery Saturday.
-He and his business partner, Paul Maddison, shared a one-pound ($1.6) ticket and hit the six-number jackpot.
+He and his business partner, Paul Maddison, shared a one-pound ($1.60) ticket and hit all six numbers to win the jackpot.

-``I’m after half his cash,″ Gardiner’s estranged wife, Kim Cresswell, 33, was quoted as telling Britain’s Sun newspaper.
+``I’m after half his cash,″ the thrice-married Gardiner’s estranged wife, Kim Cresswell, 33, was quoted as telling Britain’s Sun newspaper.

-Mrs. Cresswell _ her husband recently changed his name to Gardiner _ noted their divorce isn’t final.
-She said she would immediately see her lawyer.
+Mrs. Cresswell _ her husband recently changed his name to Gardiner _ said their divorce isn’t final.

-And Irene Cresswell, 68, who adopted Gardiner as a toddler and brought him up, told newspapers: ``He has made our life a misery.
+Irene Cresswell, 68, who adopted Gardiner as a toddler and raised him, told newspapers: ``He has made our life a misery.
 I hope he drinks himself to death.″

-Gardiner would not comment on their remarks, except to say ``It’s very sad some of the things that have been written about me.″
+Gardiner would not comment on their remarks, saying only: ``It’s very sad, some of the things that have been written about me.″

 ``We will be going back to work some time this week,″ Maddison said. ``We’ll probably buy a new van for the business.″

-The jackpot topped the $27.9 million won in December by an Asian immigrant factory worker in north England.
-Since then, he’s quarreled with his brothers over the money, got into trouble with Muslim leaders for gambling, tried to return to his native India but couldn’t settle, and now lives near London.
+The jackpot topped the $27.9 million won in December by an Indian-born factory worker in north England.
+He’s quarreled with his brothers over the money and been criticized by Muslim leaders for gambling.